 Coronado Island draws a lot of tourists, and you may be wondering why.
-It's home to a Naval Air Station and the U. S. Navy SEALS center, but it's not the military that attracts tourists to Coronado Island.
+It's home to a Naval Air Station and the U. S. Navy SEALS center, but it's not the military that attracts tourists.
 It's not Frank Baum's Oz House, Wallis Simpson's home or the Coronado Island Museum, either.
-It's not even its most famous hotel.
+It's not even the famous Hotel del Coronado.

 Here's a plus if you hate breathing in someone else's smoke: The entire city of Coronado - including its streets, alleys, sidewalks and parking lots - is smoke-free.

 Your Coronado visit can be laid-back or action-packed.
 These are some of the best things to do while you're there:

 Take a Walk: Downtown Coronado is a cute, little lived-in small town with some fun shops to browse and places to eat.
 After you see it, take a walk through the nearby neighborhoods, filled with lovely houses and flower gardens that will have you pulling out your Zillow app to find out how expensive they are (hint: very!).
 When you're done with that, it's only a couple of blocks to Coronado Beach, where you can walk along the ocean.